conservatory-dot-me/gardener/README.md

 - Start time for daily/weekly/monthly scheduled watering is set based on time of local sunrise.

+- Take photos periodically to visually monitor plant growth.

+- Automatic daily lighting schedule with adjustable duration.

-- Receive an email notification when scheduled watering is started.
+- Optionally receive an email notification when scheduled watering is started.

-- Option to manually start/stop pump from web-based user interface.

-- Option to manually start/stop pump from tactile switches on device.
+- Manually start/stop pump from web-based user interface or tactile switches on device.

 - LED indicator on device to monitor current expected precipitation.

 - 16x2 LCD on device to show its current private and public IP for web access.

-- Option to remotely operate the pumps from anywhere in the world on your computer or mobile device.
+- Remotely operate the pumps from anywhere in the world on your computer or mobile device.

-- Automatic daily lighting schedule with adjustable lighting duration.

 - Web-based admin interface.